Surtur (character): Powers, abilities, and equipment

 Surtur was depicted as an immense, but malevolent elemental fire demon of apocalyptic proportions.
-Standing over 1,000 feet (300 m) in height, Surtur possesses physical attributes far surpassing than Thor himself, the ability to generate intense heat, flames, or concussive force, a prehensile tail, capable of transforming his fingers into serpents via molecular rearrangement, flight, and interdimensional travel.
+Standing over 1,000 feet (300 m) in height, Surtur possesses physical attributes far surpassing Thor himself, the ability to generate intense heat, flames, or concussive force, a prehensile tail, capable of transforming his fingers into serpents via molecular rearrangement, flight, and interdimensional travel.
 His cosmic powers are usually shown to equal that of Odin.
 He is a master warrior and swordsman.
 Surtur has great wisdom, as well as extensive knowledge of ancient lore.
 He is also vulnerable to extreme coldness or certain magic spells.

 Equipment

-The Twilight Sword (also called the Sword of Doom) is composed from a unique metal alloy known as Scabrite, which can only be found in the mines of Surtur's realm.
+The Twilight Sword (also called the Sword of Doom) is composed from the metal alloy Scabrite, which can only be found in the mines of Surtur's realm.
 This giant weapon possesses mystical properties that allows Surtur to manipulate magical energy in vast amounts and perform nearly limitless feats, such as shattering dimensional barriers or inhibiting Odin's powers.
-When this sword bonded with the Eternal Flame, its capabilities are further increased to an unknown level.
+When this sword is bonded with the Eternal Flame, its capabilities are further increased to an unknown level.

-The Eternal Flame (also known as the Eternal Flame of Destruction) has a mystical connection to Surtur and cannot be extinguished, no matter what.
-When in its vicinity, Surtur claimed it had doubled his abilities.
+The Eternal Flame (also known as the Eternal Flame of Destruction) further enhances Surtur's abilities and cannot be extinguished.